spotify/helios/docs/user_manual.md

 `helios create -d <DOMAINS> -f <HELIOS_JOB_CONFIG_FILE_PATH> <MORE> <CLI> <ARGS>` will merge job parameters in the file `<HELIOS_JOB_CONFIG_FILE_PATH>` with other command line arguments.
 CLI args take precedence.
 The job configuration file should be valid JSON with a schema that matches the output of `helios inspect -d <DOMAINS> <EXISTING_JOB_NAME> --json`.
-Here's an example that uses all the available configuration keys with an explanation of each one.
+See the next section for an example that uses all the available configuration keys with an explanation of each one.

+### All Helios Job Options

 ```
 {